leesjensen/cs260-w2022/www/node/node-n5-full-stack/README.md

 });
 ```

-Notice that the Comment variable refers to the Comment model we defined earlier.
+Notice that the Comment variable refers to the Comment model we imported earlier.

-Before we can test that the route works, we need data in the mongo database, so let's create a POST route in routes/index.js
+Before we can test that the route works, we need data in the Mongo database, so let's create the `Add Comment` route in routes/index.js

 ```js
 router.post('/comments', function (req, res, next) {